 It's not always been that way.
 In 1750 there was a track running down the south side of the loch as far as Taynuilt.
 And from 1847 a steamer service from Oban operated to the now derelict pier at which the modern road ends.

 Glen Etive is a magnet for climbers and hillwalkers, who come here especially to climb the mountains around Ben Starav to the south east and the Glen Coe mountains to the north and west.
+Some people visit the glen to recreate a classic scene from the James Bond film "Skyfall".
 But others make the 28 mile round trip simply because it is one of the most beautiful detours in the North West Highlands.
 The scenery is simply superb.

 The single track road first leads you down the south eastern flank of the ridge of Buachaille Etive Mor.
 As soon as you are out of sight and sound of the main A82 the sense of retreating into another place and time begins to build.
 A short distance down the glen, keep a look out for the remarkable little "bucket bridge" intended to allow brave souls to cross the River Etive.
 It's been there for many years and we're not sure it still works, or how.
 You'd need to want to cross very badly to trust yourself to it...